 General Information for all START Internships

-START Headquarters is located at 8400 Baltimore Avenue, College Park, MD 20740.
-The building is adjacent to the University of Maryland, College Park campus.
-All internship hours must be completed at START HQ unless otherwise specified.
+START Headquarters is located in the Discovery District in College Park, MD.
+Our exact address will be provided upon being invited for an interview.
+All internship hours must be completed at this office unless otherwise specified.
 Working remotely is not permitted.

 How to Apply for START Internships:

-START is currently accepting applications for Spring 2018.
-The application form will be open until Sunday, November 5, 2017 11:59pm.
+START is currently accepting applications for Spring 2019.
+The spring application form will be open until Sunday, November 11th, 2018 at 11:59pm.
+However some projects for the spring semester have an earlier application deadline of Sunday, October 28th, 2018 at 11:59pm.
 Late, incomplete, or applications not submitted correctly will not be considered.
 To access the application: click here.

 All internship applicants must submit all materials in one .pdf file using the file name format: